itsyourgirlnicky/Prediciting-Contributions-of-Informal-Workers-to-the-SHIF/README.md

 **Best Model (K-Nearest Neighbors)**

 Models are evaluated using metrics such as accuracy, precision, recall, and F1 score.
 The confusion matrices provide a visual representation of model performance.
-The bar graph indicate that the Random forest model show outstanding performance.
-The model achieved perfect classification across all classes, resulting in an overall accuracy of 99 percent.
+The bar graph indicates that the Random forest model shows outstanding performance.
+The model achieved perfect classification across all classes, resulting in an overall accuracy of 99 per cent.

 ## Findings
 - **Income Determinants**: Significant income differences were found across various demographic and socio-economic factors, such as age, region, educational attainment, literacy, and household characteristics.
 - **Model Performance**: The KNN model demonstrated perfect classification, with an accuracy of 1.00.
 Other classifiers also achieved high performance, indicating their effectiveness in predicting income groups.
 - **Literacy and Income Group**: Higher literacy is associated with higher income groups, while lower literacy is more common in the lowest income groups.
-- **Occupation and Income Group**: The majority of individuals in the informal sector are engaged in agricultural work and skilled manual labor.
+- **Occupation and Income Group**: The majority of individuals in the informal sector are engaged in agricultural work and skilled manual labour.

 ## Recommendations
 1. **Targeted Educational Programs**: Implement programs to improve literacy and vocational skills among informal sector workers.